tidev/titanium-docs/docs/api/titanium.md

 ## Overview

 The Titanium module provides the Titanium Mobile API, allowing developers to access native features of each target environment.
-Currently, the Android and iOS environments are supported.
+Currently, the Android and iOSenvironments are supported.

 ### Titanium Namespace